+Winter is here, and you know what that means.
+Pack up the Subaru and hit the lifts!
 Mountain resorts are winter destinations for athletes of all skill levels.
-You can ski or snowboard your balls off, break a hip, grab a brew, meet new people.
+You can ski or snowboard your balls off, break a hip, grab a brew, and meet new people.
 It’s a grand time.
-But when you pack a ton of people into one designated area, there will be chaos.
-Call me a dreamer, but I believe we can all share the mountain, have fun, and leave without kicking someone’s ass.
+Packing that many people into one designated area is asking for chaos, but we’re at the top of the food chain for a reason.
+By following proper ski etiquette, you can share the mountain, have fun, and leave without kicking someone’s ass.

 We can all make the mountain a harmonious place to play.
-Here’s some basic ski etiquette on how to avoid being obnoxious on and around the slopes.
+Here are some basic skiing rules to guide you before, during, and after your shredding adventure.

-If you follow these unwritten rules of skiing (that are now written), you’ll be the most popular person on the mountain.
-Who knows, maybe you’ll get laid.
+If you follow these fundamental ski rules, you’ll be the most charming, popular person on the mountain.
+Who knows, maybe you’ll even get laid.

 The Parking Lot

-Of course you’re excited to start shredding.
+Of course you’re excited.
 So is everyone else.
 Follow the lot attendant's directions so you can park as fast as possible.
 Don’t leave your door open while you’re getting ready; close it for the person parking next to you.

 Your loyalty to Hanson is admirable.
 But don’t expect everyone else to share your MMMBop enthusiasm.
 Turn your music down whenever you’re in the parking lot.

 Double check your equipment and make sure you have everything before you leave the car.
 You may need those brakes or leashes in case something unforeseen happens.
-Look, I know you’re invincible.
-But it’s best to play it safe.
+I know you’re invincible, but it’s best to play it safe.

 The Ticket Line

 When you get your ticket, flip it over and read the responsibility code on the back.
-This single thing can save you from being “that dick on the mountain.”
+This single most important ski rule that can save you from being “that dick on the mountain.”